April 27, 2022

-IntroductionAcquired hemophilia is different from congenital hemophilia, a group of rare genetic disorders caused by congenital deficiency of certain clotting factors.
-The main form of hemophilia is hemophilia A (classic hemophilia), which is an X-linked disorder that fully affects males only.
-It is caused by deficiency or inactivation of factor VIII, the same clotting factor that is affected in most cases of acquired hemophilia.
+AH is different from congenital hemophilia, a group of rare genetic disorders caused by mutations in the genes encoding certain clotting factors.
+The main form of hemophilia is hemophilia A (classic hemophilia), which is an X-linked disorder that mostly affects males but can also affect females.
+It is caused by deficiency or inactivation of factor VIII, the same clotting factor that is affected in most individuals with AH.
 Although both disorders involve deficiency of the same clotting factor, the bleeding pattern is quite different.
 The reason the bleeding patterns differ between these disorders is not fully understood.

-Individuals with acquired hemophilia are also at risk of excessive bleeding during surgery or following trauma, even trivial.
-Genital heavy bleeding in pregnant women with acquired hemophilia may occur especially after childbirth (postpartum period).
-In rare cases, affected individuals have developed bleeding on the brain (cerebral hemorrhage).
+Affected Individuals are also at risk of excessive bleeding during surgery or following trauma, even trivial.
+Genital heavy bleeding in pregnant women may occur especially after childbirth (postpartum period).

-Acquired hemophilia affects males and females in equal numbers.
+AH develops in individuals with no previous history of bleeding disorder with approximately equal numbers of males and females affected.
 In the United States, the disorder is estimated to affect approximately .2-1 individuals per 1,000,000/year in the general population.
 In the United Kingdom, the disorder is estimated to affect 1.4 per 1,000,000/year.
-However, cases of acquired hemophilia may go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
+However, affected individuals may go undiagnosed or misdiagnosed, making it difficult to determine the true frequency of the disorder in the general population.

-Individuals of any age can be affected, although acquired hemophilia is extremely rare in children.
-The incidence increases with age and most cases affect elderly individuals (between 60-80 years of age).
+Individuals of any age can be affected, although AH is extremely rare in children.
+The incidence increases with age and mostly affects elderly individuals (between 60-80 years of age).
 A small increase in incidence occurs in pregnant woman between the ages of 20-40.
-Acquired hemophilia affects individuals of all ethnic groups and has been reported worldwide.
-Acquired hemophilia develops in individuals with no previous history of a bleeding disorder.
+AH affects individuals of all ethnic groups and has been reported worldwide.
 The majority of cases involve deficiency of factor VIII (acquired hemophilia A).
 A handful of cases have been described that involve deficiency of factor IX (acquired hemophilia B).
-Although rare, acquired hemophilia involving other clotting factors has also been reported.
+Although extremely rare, acquired hemophilia involving other clotting factors has also been reported.

 Clinical Testing and Work-Up

-Individuals with acquired hemophilia have an isolated prolonged aPTT, with normal PT.
-Tests to rule out other causes of isolated prolonged aPTT such as non-specific inhibitors (e.g., lupus anticoagulant or heparin) have to also be performed.
+Individuals with AH have an isolated prolonged aPTT, with normal PT.
+Tests to rule out other causes of isolated prolonged aPTT such as non-specific inhibitors (e.g., lupus anticoagulant) or heparin therapy are also performed.

-aPTT mixing tests, carried out by mixing patient’s plasma with normal plasma, can further confirm a diagnosis of acquired hemophilia.
+aPTT mixing tests, carried out by mixing patient’s plasma with normal plasma, can further confirm the diagnosis.
 A mixing study differentiates genetic factor deficiencies from factor inhibitors.
 A sample of blood is taken and mixed with blood from a control subject.
 In individuals with a factor deficiency the normal plasma restores the test value to normal; in individuals with a factor inhibitor it does not.

-Once a factor inhibitor is established, an assay will be done to measure the activity of coagulation factors, in the majority of cases FVIII.
-In individuals with acquired hemophilia this will demonstrate factor VIII deficiency and can ascertain the severity (titer count) as well.
+Once a factor inhibitor is established, an assay will be done to measure the activity of coagulation factors (in the majority of cases FVIII) and the titer of the inhibitor.
+In individuals with AHA, this will demonstrate factor VIII deficiency and can ascertain the severity (titer count) as well.

-Because acquired hemophilia is a rare disorder, most therapies used to treat affected individuals are based upon anecdotal reports or small cases series.
-There are few studies comparing the efficacy of specific treatments against one another.
-Consequently, treatment for acquired hemophilia is highly individualized.
+Because AH is a rare disorder, most therapies used to treat affected individuals are based upon anecdotal reports or small cases series.
+There are few studies directly comparing the efficacy of specific treatments.
+Consequently, treatment is highly individualized.

-The specific therapeutic procedures and interventions for individuals with acquired hemophilia will vary, depending upon numerous factors including the specific symptoms present; the natural course of the disorder including underlying cause (if known); an individual’s age and overall health (e.g., concomitant disease), tolerance of certain medications or procedures, and personal preference; and other factors.
+The specific therapeutic procedures and interventions will vary, depending upon numerous factors including the specific symptoms present; the natural course of the disorder including underlying cause (if known); age and overall health (e.g., concomitant disease), tolerance of certain medications or procedures, and personal preference; and other factors.
 Decisions concerning the use of particular therapeutic interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient and/or parents based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks including possible side effects and long-term effects; patient preference; and other appropriate factors.

 Controlling Bleeding Episodes